forj-oss/docker-lu/README.md

 -rw-r--r-- 1 me me 7 Jul  5 16:14 test.txt
 ```

-As you can see, it works.
+This command works.

-But if you call a more advanced command like `git`, you may receive an error like `fatal: unable to look up current user in the passwd file: no such user`
+However, using a more advanced command like `git` can result in an error such as `fatal: unable to look up current user in the passwd file: no such user`

 ```bash
 [me@localhost tmp ] docker run --rm -e http_proxy -e https_proxy -e no_proxy -it -u 1001:1001 forjdevops/jenkins git clone https://github.com/forj-oss/jenkins-install-inits /tmp/jenkins-install-inits